tamjid-ahsan/Garment-worker-efficiency/README.md

 ## Selecting Best model

 Random Forest model is the best one, this can achieve perfect prediction with minimal effort.
-<br>This is `rf_clf` model object in this notebook.

 # INTERPRET